 - 3.3.8.1 The National Park Authority recognises the need to strengthen the relevance and consistency of Gaelic.
-This plan aims to bring the Gaelic history and culture of the Park alive through in-person engagement and educational opportunities primarily through the work of our Volunteer, Education and Engagement Team.
-This plan will also continue the work of the first plan growing the range of physical and digital resource that are vital tools for engagement work. - 3.3.8.2 This work on education will particularly aim to build on the Gaelic Corpus aspect of the Gaelic Language Act, which relates to developing the 'body' of the language.
+This plan aims to bring the Gaelic history and culture of the Park alive through in-person engagement and educational opportunities primarily through the work of our Volunteer, Education and Engagement Team. - 3.3.8.2 This plan will also continue the commitment of the 2011-2016 plan, to further develop and grow the range of printed and digital resource that are vital tools for engagement and education work.
+In this work we use the latest Gaelic Orthographic Conventions and place-names, as advised by the Gaelic Place-names of Scotland.
+An example of the resources that we have created around Gaelic and the Landscape of the National Park can be seen on our website. www.lochlomond-trossachs.org/our-gaelic-culture - 3.3.8.3 This work on education will particularly aim to build on the Gaelic Corpus aspect of the Gaelic Language Act, which relates to developing the 'body' of the language.